ZakStar17/ash-by-example/bouncy_ferris/README.md

 }
 ```

-For it to be used as a combined sampler, a separate `vk::Sampler` object is created.
-This basically works as a "function" that takes texture coordinates as input and returns the fragment color.
-It has multiple configuration parameters that are can instruct it to take the nearest pixel to the given coordinates or average them out.
+While writing to the respective descriptor set, a separate `vk::Sampler` is also passed.
+It has multiple parameters for describing how texture coordinates get translated into color values.

 The texture position is received as vertex data.